- A crypto futures contract is an agreement to buy or sell an asset at a specific time in the future.

 Trading Futures on the Crypto.com Exchange

-Explore Top Spot, Futures, and Perpetual Markets with the Crypto.com Exchange and choose from monthly and quarterly expiry dates for future contracts.
+Explore Top Spot, Futures, and Perpetual Markets with the Crypto.com Exchange and choose from monthly and quarterly expiry dates for futures contracts.
 Sign up for a free account here.

 Due Diligence and Do Your Own Research